-Immediately before entering the UKCM area and whilst underway, the use case changes again to become the actual plan and more up-to-date information is required, approximately every five to ten minutes.
+Immediately before entering the UKCM Operational Area and whilst underway, the use case changes again to become the Actual Update.
+Throughout the Actual Plan phase, more up-to-date UKC information is required, provided more frequently than Actual Plan datasets (for example, every five to ten minutes).
 In this case, it is likely that the whole information in the dataset needs to be updated – including the route, the almost non-navigable areas, non-navigable areas, and the 'parent' UnderKeelClearancePlan feature.
-The dataset will be updated based on latest observed and forecast conditions, and (optionally) actual ship position, heading and speed (for example as received in a UKCM service via AIS).
+The dataset will be updated based on latest observed and forecast conditions, and (optionally) actual ship position, heading and speed (for example as received in a UKCM Service via AIS).
 As a ship’s transit is underway, and its actual position is updated, it is likely that the extent of the almost non-navigable and non-navigable areas need to be updated.
-The boundaries of the UKCM area, as provided by the ‘parent’ UnderKeelClearancePlan feature, will also likely need to be updated to reflect areas no longer in scope of the UKC calculation (e.g. areas behind transiting vessel).
+The boundaries of the UKC plan area will also likely need to be updated to reflect areas no longer in scope of the UKC calculation (e.g. areas behind transiting vessel).

 Application Schema

 Figure 7-2 is the UML data model for the S-129.